 “My joy is gone.
 Grief is upon me.
 My heart is sick within me.”

-May we be filled with grief over those who do not know Christ and those who do not have access to the gospel.
+May we feel grief over those who do not know Christ.
+And for those who do not have access to the gospel.

 Whose heart will be sick over them?
 Yours?
 Mine?
 God, please cause our hearts to be sick over them, for grief to come upon us for them, for the Uyghur people.
-God, we pray, we pray, we pray, oh God, for your mercy to be made known among them.
+God, we pray, for them to know your mercy.
 For your love, for the gospel to be made known to them.
 God, please, please, please show your salvation among the Uyghurs.
 Save them from judgment.
 God, we pray, bless the few Christians that there are, our brothers and sisters, that there are among the Uyghurs as they face challenges for following Christ in the middle of the people around them.

-God, we pray for others in China, other Chinese brothers and sisters, missionaries who are going to the Uyghur people from all kinds of different other countries.
-God, please, please, please cause the gospel to be made known among the Uyghurs and cause our hearts to be sick for them, for other people groups like them.
-God, please help us to experience good, godly grief for people who are under your judgment.
-And God, we pray for that for people right around us.
-God, we pray for people in our lives and in our spheres of influence right now who have not trusted in Christ, who are lost in sin, separated from you.
+God, we pray for that for people right around us.
+We pray for people in our lives and in our spheres of influence right now who have not trusted in Christ.
+They are lost in sin.
+They are far from you.
 God, please cause our hearts to grieve over them.
 Cause our hearts to be sick within us for them.
-Help us not to be cold and detached with this gospel in light of the need for this gospel, for your grace among the lost around us.
+Help us not to be cold and detached with this gospel in light of the need for this gospel.

 God, make us a people who say with Jeremiah, grief is upon us.
-Our hearts are sick within us when we consider the lost around us and around the world and help us to live to make your grace known among them.
-Today we pray for this in Jesus’ name.
+Our hearts are sick within us when we consider the lost around us and around the world.
+Therefore, Help us to live to make your grace known among them.
+So today we pray for this in Jesus’ name.
 Amen.